syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 #### Get an item from sub toolbar

-The sub-toolbars contains it's own items and it can be retried as below.
+The sub-toolbars contain their own items, and they can be retried as follows.

 Refer to the following code snippet to customize sub items of bottom toolbar item.